Imaginary Time Spectral Transforms for Excited State Preparation

-We now show that in the regime of moderate disorder where the entanglement growth is inhibited, we can classically construct low-variance states of large systems.
-We fix the disorder strength to $W/J=6$, and system size $L=64$.
+We now show that in the regime of moderate-to-strong disorder where the entanglement growth is inhibited, we can classically construct low-variance states of large systems.
+We show representative results for both $L=64$ with $W/J=6$ and $L=128$, $W/J=10$.
 We use a demanding cutoff of $\sigma^{*} < 1 \times 10^{-5}$, which is much lower than the average variance required to reach an eigenstate for $L=12$ at $W/J=6$ (see Fig.~\ref{fig2}).
+When comparing different system sizes, it may be fairer to scale the variance by system size~\cite{Devakul+17}, however we opt not to do so here in order to present our results as transparently as possible.
 The results are shown in Fig.~\ref{fig3}.
 Using DMRG to extract the extremal eigenvalues of the Hamiltonian, we find that with respect to the target energy $\delta=0$, the final states shown have a relative energy error of $\Delta E = (E(\tau \to \infty) - \delta)/(E_{\textrm{max}}-E_{\textrm{min}})\approx 10^{-4}$ and $\Delta E \approx 10^{-5}$ respectively.
 In this regime, we would expect a very high density of states with level spacings which may be smaller than can be resolved by machine precision.
 Starting in a low bond dimension MPS partially mitigates against this, as we do not expect this very sparse initial state will have significant overlap with many contiguous eigenstates within a given energy window.
 Further details are given in the Supplemental Material~\cite{SM}, along with additional results for system sizes $L \in [48, 64]$ with $W/J=6$, and $L=128$ with $W/J \in [6,10]$.
 Our strategy of starting in an initial MPS with a small bond dimension and allowing $\chi(\tau)$ to grow gradually may take more timesteps than directly starting with an MPS of large bond dimension, but it is typically significantly faster in terms of elapsed real time.
 This also suggests a potential hybrid quantum/classical approach, where the initial evolution is performed classically until the bond dimension begins to grow too large.
 The low bond dimension MPS can then be translated into a shallow quantum circuit~\cite{Ran20,Malz+24,mpstocircuit2025,Robertson+25}, and the final portion of the evolution performed on a quantum computer.